caddunits/biogps_essoils/README.md

     Results_targetfishing.xlsx (obtained in step10)

-    Additional input data is in the file manual_curation.xlsx (available in the directory data)
+    Additional input data is in the file manual_curation.xlsx (available in the directory data/Curation_data).

-    Several sheets are present, including: multiple_genes proteins (correct characters -uppercase/lowercase- given that all the genesymbols are stored in the databsase as upercase) target_curation pdb_curation pubmed pocket_curation.
+    Several sheets are present, including: multiple_genes, proteins (correct characters -uppercase/lowercase- given that all the genesymbols are stored in the databsase as upercase), target_curation, pdb_curation, pubmed, pocket_curation.

-    The sheet Non_ecoli reports data tha were removed (originally present for some errors)
+    The sheet Non_ecoli reports data that were removed (originally present for some errors), likely because E. coli is used as expression system.

     In the sheet multiple_genes, for each bacteria we report genes as groups whenever they correspond to the same complex or should be